mandavamunya/Socca/README.md

 # What's next
 - Update documenation
-- Add Kubernetes support and deploy to Azure AK
+- Add Kubernetes support and deploy to Azure AKS
 - Make use of Azure SQL Server

 # Outstanding work